kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 Once we find enough nodes feasible for preemption and list of victims for them, we score that and choose the best options.

-The above algorithm achieves our principles, as by eliminating highest priority pods first, it effectively tries to minimize the cascading preemptions later.
+The above algorithm achieves our principles, as by reprieving the highest priority pods first, it effectively tries to minimize the cascading preemptions later.

 We want to generalize the same algorithm to the workload case.
 However, the difference is not only moving to the level of `PodGroup`, but also no longer operating at the level of individual nodes.